highcharts/highcharts/errors/24/readme.md

 # Cannot run Point.update on a grouped point

-This happens in Highstock when a point is grouped by data grouping, so there is no reference to the raw points.
+Running `Point.update` in Highstock when a point is grouped by data grouping is not supported.

+This is not supported because when data grouping is enabled, there won't be any references to the raw points, which is required by the `Point.update` function.